jpallagrosi/jamfTips/Healthcheck/README.md

 # Health check & House keeping

-This script is built to extract information from the Jamf Pro Summary without the use of API.
-It will prompt you with which section to run e.g. unused_Packages, disabled_policies.
+This script is designed to extract information from the Jamf Pro Summary without using the API.
+It will prompt you to choose which section you want to process (e.g. unused_Packages, disabled_policies)

-It will print out on a separate file the number of items along with the list of items. \
+The script will generate separate output files containing both the number of items and the full list of items found. \
-'Report Information' will print out the information needed to build a Health Check.
+'Report Information' will print the information required to build a Health Check.

 **Prerequisites:**
-Leave the Jamf Pro Summary with its default name 'jamf-pro-summary.txt' in the Downloads folder.
+Place the Jamf Pro Summary with its default name 'jamf-pro-summary.txt' in the Downloads folder.

 Create the 4 files below that contains only the information needed in the Downloads folder. \
-(I've not worked out how to create these automatically)
+(I've not yet worked out how to generate these automatically)

 - scripts.txt
 (Between === Scripts === & === Directory bindings ===)